jdbeq/ft8goblin/README.txt

 	joe config.json

 Start the mess:
-	ft8cli
+	ft8goblin

-In theory, the client will keep the ft8 decoders running, check the logs (ft8decoder.$band.log)
+In theory, the client will keep the ft8 decoders/etc running, check the logs (ft8decoder.$band.log)